aldanor/aoc-2021/README.md

   sweep algorithm where the scanline is vertical and there are separate active sets for all three types of lines (horizontal and both diagonal types).
 - Day 9: uses union-find algorithm.
-- Day 12: uses a cache when traversing the graph; also, simplifies the graph by removing some irrelevant nodes that have a single edge leading to a small cave.
+- Day 12: uses a cache when traversing the graph; also, in part 1 simplifies the graph by removing some irrelevant nodes that have a single edge leading to a small cave.
 - Day 18: exploits the fact that there can be no split operations until there's at least one explode, so everything is unrolled in two passes; the first pass is explodes-only and in the second pass we process the splits inline.